Miguel Cabrera Player Props: Tigers vs. Royals

-On Monday, Miguel Cabrera (batting .323 in his past 10 games) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Miguel Cabrera (.333 batting average in his past 10 games), take on starting pitcher Daniel Lynch and the Kansas City Royals at Comerica Park, Tuesday at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-1 with an RBI) against the Twins.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Royals.

 Miguel Cabrera Game Info & Props vs. the Royals